gokcehan/lf/doc.md

 	map <f-1> down

-Keys combined with the control key are prefixed with `c` character:
+Keys combined with the control key are prefixed with a `c` character:

 	map <c-a> down